Exponential Quantum Communication Advantage in Distributed Inference and Learning: Introduction

-\begin{itemize} \item Even for simple circuits in this class, there is an exponential quantum advantage in communication for the problem of estimating the loss and the gradients of the loss with respect to the parameters (\Cref{sec:dist_learning}).
+\begin{itemize} \item Even for simple distributed quantum circuits, there is an exponential quantum advantage in communication for the problem of estimating the loss and the gradients of the loss with respect to the parameters (\Cref{sec:dist_learning}).
 This additionally implies a privacy advantage from Holevo's bound (\Cref{sec:privacy}).
-We also show that this is advantage is not a trivial consequence of the data encoding used, since it does not hold for certain problems like linear classification (\Cref{sec:linear_classification}). \item For a subclass of these circuits, there is an exponential advantage in communication for the entire training process, and not just for a single round of gradient estimation.
-This subclass includes circuits for fine-tuning using pre-trained features.
+We also show that this is advantage is not a trivial consequence of the data encoding used, since it does not hold for certain problems like linear classification (\Cref{sec:linear_classification}). \item We study a class of models that can efficiently approximate certain graph neural networks (\Cref{sec:GNN}), and show that they both maintain the exponential communication advantage and achieve performance comparable to standard classical models on common node and graph classification benchmarks (\Cref{sec:exp_results}). \item For certain distributed circuits, there is an exponential advantage in communication for the entire training process, and not just for a single round of gradient estimation.
+This includes circuits for fine-tuning using pre-trained features.
 The proof is based on convergence rates for stochastic gradient descent under convexity assumptions (\Cref{sec:conv_rates}). \item The ability to interleave multiple unitaries encoding nonlinear features of data enables expressivity to grow exponentially with depth, and universal function approximation in some settings.
-This implies that these models are highly expressive in contrast to popular belief about linear restrictions in quantum neural networks (\Cref{sec:expressivity}). \end{itemize}
+This implies that these models are highly expressive in contrast to popular belief about linear restrictions in quantum neural networks (\Cref{sec:expressivity_all}). \end{itemize}